 Written content in the file successfully

-Here is one more simple example, which tries to open a file where you do not have permission to write in the file, so it raises an exception:
+This example tries to open a file where you do not have write permission, so it raises an exception −

-#!/usr/bin/python try: fh = open("testfile", "w") fh.write("This is my test file for exception handling!!") except IOError: print "Error: can\'t find file or read data" else: print "Written content in the file successfully"
+#!/usr/bin/python try: fh = open("testfile", "r") fh.write("This is my test file for exception handling!!") except IOError: print "Error: can\'t find file or read data" else: print "Written content in the file successfully"